thesadru/disnake/docs/ext/tasks/index.rst

         async def on_bulker_cancel(self):
             if self.bulker.is_being_cancelled() and len(self._batch) != 0:
                 # if we're cancelled and we have some data left...
-                # let's insert it to our database
+                # let's insert it to or database
                 await self.do_bulk()